eclipse-velocitas/velocitas-docs/content/en/docs/Tutorials/tutorial_how_to_create_a_vehicle_app.md

     )
 ```

-We have to use the `await` keyword here, since the service methods are co-routines.
 In order to know which seat to move, you have to pass a `SeatLocation` object as the first parameter.
 The second argument specifies the component to be moved.
 The possible components are defined in the proto-files.
 The last parameter to be passed into the method is the final position of the component.

+> Make sure to use the `await` keyword when calling service methods, since these methods are co-routines.

 ### MQTT